 For Advanced Certification:

-SLIS 720 and SLIS 794 are capstone or final courses.
-SLIS 720 is a pre-requisite or co-requisite for one 3-hour internship.
+ISCI 720 and ISCI 794 are capstone or final courses.
+ISCI 720 is a pre-requisite or co-requisite for one 3-hour internship.

 Application For A School Library Internship

-In addition to the certification application sent to the USC-COE Office of Student Affairs, a separate application for internship placement must be submitted to the SLIS Student Services Office.
+In addition to the certification application sent to the USC-COE Office of Student Affairs, a separate application for internship placement must be submitted to the iSchool Student Services Office.

-Deadlines for submitting internship applications to the SLIS Student Services Office are:
+Deadlines for submitting internship applications to the ISCI Student Services Office are:

 March 1 for Fall internships